-Furthermore, the Management cannot preclude the possibility that extended lockdown periods, an escalation in the severity of such measures, or a consequential adverse impact of such measures on the economic environment we operate in, may have a potential effect on the Group, and its financial position and operating results, in the medium and longer-term.
+Furthermore, the Management cannot preclude the possibility that extended periods of economic strain on the economic environment we operate in, may have a potential effect on the Group, and its financial position and operating results, in the medium and longer-term.
 The change in circumstances may require further enhanced disclosures in the financial statements of the Group for subsequent periods.

-3. SIGNIFICANT ACCOUNTING POLICIES
+4. SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies adopted in the preparation of the condensed consolidated interim financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended December 31, 2019, except for the change in accounting policy of borrowing costs due to the adoption of Agenda decision - Over Time Transfer of Constructed Good - IAS 23 Borrowing Costs (see Note 4).
+The accounting policies adopted in the preparation of the condensed consolidated interim financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended December 31, 2019, except for the change in accounting policy of borrowing costs due to the adoption of Agenda decision - Over Time Transfer of Constructed Good - IAS 23 Borrowing Costs (see Note 5).

-4. CHANGE IN SIGNIFICANT ACCOUNTING POLICY
+5. CHANGE IN SIGNIFICANT ACCOUNTING POLICY